 Petronas twin towers is an outstanding achievement and became a symbol of the country and the whole region!
 After construction started talking about Malaysia all over the world.
 Because at that time the tower was the highest in the world, They stood in the struggle with the forces of nature and have withstood the test, which could wipe out the project.
 Built for their people it was a time of rivalry, disputes, brave decisions and hard work.

-Tourists and travelers come to visit the Petronas twin towers in order to see this imposing structure and climb the famous suspension bridge at 42 floors (170 meters) connecting the tower and the observation deck on the 86th floor level (elevation 360 meters).
+Tourists and travelers come to visit the Petronas twin towers in order to see this imposing structure and climb the famous suspension bridge at 42 floors (height 170 m), which connects the tower and the observation deck on the 86th floor level (elevation 360 meters).
 At the foot of the towers is the "cool" shopping center – Suria KLCC.
 On the third floor of the Mall is very popular and well-known scientific and entertainment complex, Petrosains, and the second floor has a great inexpensive food court.
 In front of the building are fountains, and there are the good points for photographing.

 Curiously, the suspension bridge, where so eager to get tourists, was designed not for them, and not for the convenience of moving between towers, and security.
 Its main function is fire: if in one tower there is a fire, it will be saved to another.